robertoaloi/robertoaloi.github.io/_posts/2016-06-16-erlang-is-buddhism.markdown

 comments    : true
 ---

 If Software Development was Religion, Erlang would have been Buddhism.
-And I guess Joe Armstrong would have been Siddartha.
+And I guess Joe Armstrong would have been Siddhartha.

 Let me explain.